Nissan Accelerates UK Electric Car Production - UrduPoint

 The carmaker will plough £1.

-12 billion ($1.4 billion) into its UK operations and wider supply chain for research and development and manufacturing of the two new models, it added in a statement.
+12 billion into UK operations and wider supply chain for research and development and manufacturing of the two new models, it added in a statement.

-That will also spark further investment in infrastructure projects and the supply chain, including another electric car battery factory, bringing total investment to as much as £2 billion ($2.5 billion).
+Nissan will also inject cash into infrastructure projects and the supply chain, including another electric car battery factory, bringing total investment to as much as £2 billion.